lbussy/Arduino-Log/README.md

 ### Initialisation

-The log library needs to be initialized with the log level of messages to show and the log output.
-The latter will often be the Serial interface.
+The logging library needs to be initialized with the log level of messages to show and the log output.
+The latter is often the Serial interface.
-Optionally, you can indicate whether to show the log type (error, debug, etc) for each line.
+Optionally, you can indicate whether to show the log type (error, debug, others) for each line.

 ```
 begin(int level, Print* logOutput, bool showLevel)
 begin(int level, Print* logOutput)
 ```

-The loglevels available are
+The log levels available are

 ```
 * 0 - LOG_LEVEL_SILENT     no output